GoogleCloudPlatform/community/tutorials/dlp-to-datacatalog-tags/index.md

 ## Install the BigQuery JDBC driver

-Run the following commands to download latest Simba BigQuery driver, extract it, install it with Maven, and delete the temporary `lib` files:
+Run the following commands to download the latest Simba BigQuery driver, extract it, install it with Maven, and delete the temporary `lib` files:

     curl -o SimbaJDBCDriverforGoogleBigQuery.zip https://storage.googleapis.com/simba-bq-release/jdbc/SimbaJDBCDriverforGoogleBigQuery42_1.2.2.1004.zip && \